diaspora-project/diaspora-stream-api/docs/usage/topics.rst

    an *energy* value, represented by an unsigned integer (just so we can show what optimizations could be done with the API's modularity).
 Furthermore, let's say that the detector is calibrated to output energies from 0 to 99.
-We can create a validator that checks that the energy field is not only present, but that its value is also stricly lower than 100.
+We can create a validator that checks that the energy field is not only present, but that its value is also strictly lower than 100.
 If we would like to aggregate events with similar energy values into the same partition, we could have the partition selector make its decision based on this energy value.
    Finally, since we know that the energy value is between 0 and 99 and is the only relevant